-Karen Sandler serves as the GNOME Foundation's executive director.
 The Executive Director is tasked with managing and growing the GNOME Foundation as an organization.
 Working with the Board of Directors, Advisory Board, and the GNOME Foundation members.

 The Advisory Board is made up of organizations and companies that support GNOME.
 The Advisory Board has no decision-making authority but provides a vehicle for its members to communicate with the Board of Directors and help the Directors guide the overall direction of GNOME and the GNOME Foundation.

 The Advisory Board consists of representatives from corporations and projects that are listed as sponsors at the Foundation page.